bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

     //<h:outputText> element should be visible and have text "Unit Test"
     $(By.id("form:newCustomer")).shouldBe(visible, text("Unit Test"));

-  Have a look at the :github-build-examples:`demo project
+  Have a look at the :link-url:`demo project <build-examples-web-test-condition>` to see more options.
-  </crmIntegrationTests/src_test/ch/ivyteam/integrationtest/WebTestOrderForm.java#L164-L181>`
-  to see more options.